thuong2206/Online-Reviewer-System-Privilege-Escalation/README.md

 To reproduce the vulnerability, follow these steps:

 Step 1: Log in to the application as a standard, low-privileged user (e.g., Student).
 Note your current session cookie (PHPSESSID).
+> **Important Testing Note:** It is strongly recommended to use an **Incognito / Private window** or clear your previous browser cookies to ensure a fresh, isolated session cookie (`PHPSESSID`) is captured for the specific test account.

 Step 2: Intercept the web traffic using a proxy tool like Burp Suite, or use cURL to send a crafted HTTP POST request to the administrative API endpoint.
 Inject usertype_id=1 into the body.